danbang/article-adolescence-optimal/README.md

 This repository contains deidentified raw data and code supporting the following paper:

 Haller*, Bang*, Bahrami &amp; Lau, Group-decision making is optimal in adolescence.
-Under review.
+Under review. [*equal contribution]

 FigureX.m files will generate the specified plots and analyses from the paper.